nicbou/nicolasbouliane.com/frontend/content/projects/immigration-office-wait-times.md

     allaboutberlin
 ---

-I made [a tool](https://allaboutberlin.com/guides/auslanderbehorde-wait-times) to measure and display wait times at the Berlin immigration office.
+I have made [a tool](https://allaboutberlin.com/guides/auslanderbehorde-wait-times) to measure and display wait times at the Berlin immigration office.
 It collects user reports and shows statistics by department and residence permit type.
-It's on [All About Berlin](/projects/all-about-berlin) since November 2024.
+It's on [All About Berlin](/projects/all-about-berlin) since November 2024, and it has collected hundreds of data points.

 ![Tool that shows LEA wait times](/images/lea-wait-times.png)

+In September 2025, I have made another tool to measure [citizenship wait times](https://allaboutberlin.com/guides/citizenship-wait-times).

 {% include "blocks/_tableOfContents.html" %}